Online CalcKit

 Formula

-Two pieces: labour = hours × hourly_rate and distance_cost = distance × per_distance_rate.
+Two pieces: labor = hours × hourly_rate and distance_cost = distance × per_distance_rate.
 Add them.
 The ±20% range either side of the total reflects the typical spread between cheapest and dearest quote for the same move — useful as a sanity check when you're collecting bids.

 Related calculators